-The opening of a new campus for the American Community School of Abu Dhabi is projected for Fall 2023, the year we celebrate our 50th Anniversary.
+The opening of a new campus for the American Community School of Abu Dhabi is projected for 2023, the year we celebrate our 50th Anniversary.

 Building an innovative, environmentally sustainable campus reflects our position as a globally leading American international school.
 Our new campus is an integral part of our vision and furthers our mission of excellence in academics, the arts, athletics and service, for the next 50 years and beyond.